 After entering your stable link or DOI, the Link Builder adds the UNC proxy prefix (http://libproxy.lib.unc.edu/login?url=).
 The proxy prefix will prompt you to log in with your Onyen to access the library’s resources from off-campus.

 The location and type of link or DOI will vary from database to database.
 If the Link Builder above does not work for you, you can copy and paste a link or DOI at the end of the proxy prefix.
 Follow these directions for the type of link or DOI you are using:

-Databases will use symbols like this one to indicate that a permalink option is available.
+Databases will use symbols to show that a permalink option is available.
 The symbol is of two connected chain links.
 By clicking on this symbol, or one similar, a pop-up window will open that contains the link.
 Copy and paste this link.

-A DOI, or Digital Object Identifier, “provides an infrastructure for persistent, unique identification of objects of any type” (see www.doi.org for more information).
-These will look like a series of numbers with some punctuation breaking up the various sets (e.g. doi:10.1000/182).
+DOI, or Digital Object Identifier, provides a unique identification for objects of any type.
+These will look like a series of numbers with punctuation breaking up the various sets (e.g. doi:10.1000/182).
 You will need to add http://dx.doi.org/ to the front of the DOI then connect the URL that you have created to the proxy prefix.

-Occasionally, permanent links will be referred to as stable without any symbols.
-Databases like JSTOR rely on these rather than the permalink or DOI functions to provide persistent links to their articles.
+These are permanent links not represented by a symbol.
+Databases like JSTOR use these rather than a permalink or DOI to provide persistent links to their articles.

-Bookmark or Cite If you are unable to find any of the above options for the article you are looking at, try the Bookmark or Cite options.
+If you are unable to find any of the above options for the article you are looking at, try the Bookmark or Cite options.
 Selecting to bookmark the article will typically pop-up a window that shows the persistent link to the article.
 If bookmark is unavailable, look for a cite option.
-This option will sometimes require you to save a text file (.txt) to your computer, but will include a link to the article.
-This link is considered to be the permanent link to the article since it would be used for a reference or works cited page, it is the permanent link to the article.
+This option will sometimes need you to save a text file (.txt) to your computer, but will include a link to the article.
+Since the link would appear on a reference or works cited page, it is the permanent link to the article.